Orford Ness: History

 It is a place of strange contrasts.
 For the National Trust, its "elemental nature" contrasts with the "inherent dangers" of this place, a "hostile and potentially dangerous site".
 Military structures – the Bomb Ballistics Building, the Black Beacon, the "pagodas" used for explosive design – have been converted into viewing spots.
 This is not a celebratory site, however; there is ambivalence and doubt here, with regard to what is being physically and ideologically conserved.
 (Note: Note: Woodward states that the testing grounds closed in the early 1990s.)

 Owing to its military history, its stark appearance and the fact that it was closed to the public for many decades, several apocryphal stories have circulated about Orford Ness.
 The best-known is the suggestion that Nazi troops attempted to invade England and actually disembarked at the tip of the peninsula near Shingle Street, before being repelled with a wall of fire.
 Official sources denied that any such attempted invasion took place, an assertion confirmed by classified documents released in 1993.
 More recently, the flashes of the lighthouse were implicated in the Rendlesham Forest UFO sightings of late December 1980.
 In 2013, Trinity House announced that the lighthouse was to be decommissioned as an aid to navigation and marked on UKHO charts as disused.
 It was demolished in summer 2020.

+Owing to its military history, its stark appearance and the fact that it was closed to the public for many decades, several apocryphal stories have circulated about Orford Ness.
+The best-known is the suggestion that Nazi troops attempted to invade England and actually disembarked at the tip of the peninsula near Shingle Street, before being repelled with a wall of fire.
+Official sources denied that any such attempted invasion took place, an assertion confirmed by classified documents released in 1993.
+More recently, the flashes of the lighthouse were implicated in the Rendlesham Forest UFO sightings of late December 1980.
+In 2013, Trinity House announced that the lighthouse was to be decommissioned as an aid to navigation and marked on UKHO charts as disused.
+It was demolished in summer 2020.

 In September 2023, the National Trust employed contractor Bam (working with Historic England and University College London's Bartlett School for Sustainable Construction) to survey the site - in particular, the AWRE Labs 4 and 5, or pagodas - using drones and a dog-like robot named Spot, manufactured by US firm Boston Dynamics.
 Concrete decay meant the buildings could not be safely surveyed by human surveyors.
 National Trust archaeologist Angus Wainwright said the team wanted "to see if it's possible to do a really detailed building survey with no human operator in the building."